rust-lang/rust-wiki-backup/Lib-datetime.md

 ### Support for Date/Time without a timezone

-When the timezone information is missing, e.g. parsing from a textual representation, there are the following options:
+Sometimes the timezone information is missing, e.g. parsing from a textual representation.

+Options:

 Options:
   * support Date/Time with no attached timezone